GenghisDarb/AI-Minesweeper-Discovery-Framework/src/ai_minesweeper/meta_cell_confidence/README.md

 # Meta-Cell Confidence Module

 ## Overview
-The Meta-Cell Confidence Module enhances the AI Minesweeper Discovery Framework by introducing a feedback mechanism that dynamically adjusts the solver's strategy based on its confidence.
+The Meta-Cell Confidence Module enhances the AI Discovery Framework by introducing a feedback mechanism that dynamically adjusts the hypothesis solver's strategy based on its confidence.
 Inspired by TORUS Theory, this module acts as a controller that stabilizes the solver's decision-making process, ensuring a balance between cautious exploration and bold exploitation.

 ## Features
 - **Bayesian Confidence Tracking**: Tracks the solver's calibration using a Beta distribution.